oceanprotocol/ocean.py/READMEs/key-value-private.md

 ## 2. Publish data NFT

 Here, we publish a data NFT like elsewhere.
-To make it a soul

-bound token (SBT). we set `transferable=False`.
+To make it a soulbound token (SBT). we set `transferable=False`.

 In the Python console:
 ```python